Jaskeeee/Dribble_Todo/README.md

-# dribbble_todo

-A new Flutter project.
+# A Todo App Design From Dribble

+It's been a while since I last coded an app in Flutter,so I thought of picking a simple Todo App I found on Dribble by Arkan Naufal

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)